 (iii) Zn + 2HCl → ZnCl2 + H2

-(i) What do you feel on touching the test tube?
+(i) What do you feel about touching the test tube?

-(ii) State the inference about the type of reaction occurred.
+(ii) State the inference about the type of reaction that occurred.

 (i) The test tube becomes hot.

 (ii) It is a decomposition reaction.

 (iii) 2NH4Cl + Ba(OH)2 → BaCl2 + 2NH3↑ + 2H2O

 Q 9.
 Balance the following chemical equations : [CBSE 2016]

 (a) Mg + N2 → Mg3N2

 Q 10.
 Define the term decomposition reaction.
 Give one example each of thermal decomposition and electrolytic decomposition.
 [CBSE 2016]